 - explains to the public how to comply with a requirement that the Federal Government administers or enforces.

 Elizabeth Tucci, the Deputy General Counsel for Legal Counsel, is responsible for overseeing our plain writing initiative.
-Please see our plan for implementing the requirements of the Act and our compliance report.
+Please see our plan for implementing the requirements of the Act and our compliance reports for 2021 and 2022.

 Give us feedback